armourjami/armourtake/README.txt

-##Breif notes on the functionality of the MVC structure
+##Brief notes on the functionality of the MVC structure

 ###Views